bukitjose/Smilegift/README.md

 <p>4.
 Enjoy!</p>
 <h1>For the .exe for windows<h1>
 <br>
-<p>Hey!, want to download the .exe file?, here you go: (Please wait we are generating the link </p>
+<h6>Hey!, want to download the .exe file?, here you go: (Please wait we are generating the link) </h6>
-<p>Please note that the code maybe not 100% accurate to see your face that is smilling or not, we will try to make it better :)</p>
+<h6>Please note that the code maybe not 100% accurate to see your face that is smilling or not, we will try to make it better :)</h6>